-After visiting one or more of these touristy must-see spots, pop into the superb St. Stephens Tavern (10 Bridge Street, Westminster, SW1A 2JR - next to Westminster station) to sample their range of Badger cask ales and nosh a meat pie or fish & chips.
+After visiting one or more of these touristy must-see spots, pop into the St. Stephens Tavern (10 Bridge Street, Westminster, SW1A 2JR - next to Westminster station) to sample their range of Badger cask ales and nosh a meat pie or fish & chips.
 If the bar is full, ask if the upstairs dining room is open.

 Walk north on Whitehall Road past 10 Downing Street and the Horse Guards Parade toward Trafalgar Square and The National Gallery.
 If you must see the outside of crowded Buckingham Palace, take a detour west through St. James park.
 Make time for a pint at Wetherspoon's beautiful Lord Moon of the Mall pub near Trafalgar Square.

 After getting pooped on by pigeons in Trafalgar Square and sticking your head into the National Gallery, walk through the theater district for a mouth-watering cask ale or two at The Harp (47 Chandos Place, WC2N 4HS).